 In November, 2013, the Company's stockholders approved the 2013 Equity Incentive Plan ("Plan") which provides for awards of stock options and restricted stock to officers, employees and directors.
 The cost of the Plan is based on the fair value of the awards on the grant date.
 The fair value of restricted stock awards is based on the closing price of the Company's stock on the grant date.
 The fair value of stock options is estimated using a Black-Scholes option pricing model using assumptions for dividend yield, stock price volatility, risk-free interest rate, and option term.
 These assumptions are based on management's judgments regarding future events, are subjective in nature, and contain uncertainties inherent in an estimate.
-The cost of the awards is being recognized over the five-year vesting periods during which participants are required to provide services in exchange for the awards.
-Certain officers and employees have seven-year vesting periods.
-Vesting began March 1, 2014, for directors and November 1, 2014, for certain other officers and employees.
+The cost of the awards granted February 14, 2014 was recognized over a five-year or seven-year vesting period, with the final vesting day on November 1, 2020.

 The Company's accounting policy is to recognize forfeitures as they occur.

 Until such time as awards of stock are granted and vested or options are exercised, shares of the Company's common stock under the Plan shall be authorized but unissued shares.
+The maximum number of shares authorized under the plan was 447,027.
+On March 1, 2020, the Company granted the remaining 36,525 stock options and awarded the remaining 14,732 shares of restricted stock to its directors, officers and employees, pursuant to the 2013 Equity Incentive Plan ("Plan") that was approved by the Company's stockholders.
+For awards granted March 1, 2020, one-third vested upon grant with the remaining cost amortized in monthly installments over the remaining two years.

-The maximum number of shares authorized under the plan is 447,027.
-Total stock-based compensation expense for the year ended December 31, 2019 and 2018 was \$147 and \$209, with a tax benefit recorded of \$31 and \$44, respectively.
+Total stock-based compensation expense for the years ended December 31, 2020 and 2019 was \$418 and \$147, with a tax benefit recorded of \$88 and \$31, respectively.